pappushahofficial/AI-Trade-Guardian/README.md

 # 🎯 Goal

-AI Trade Guardian aims to demonstrate how autonomous AI agents can assist traders by combining:
+AI Trade Guardian demonstrates how autonomous AI agents can assist crypto traders by combining:

-- Live market understanding
+- Real-time market awareness
-- Artificial intelligence reasoning
+- AI-powered reasoning
-- Risk awareness
+- Risk management
+- Decision support
-- Decision tracking
+- Execution tracking
-- Continuous memory
+- Agent memory

-The goal is not to replace traders, but to provide an intelligent AI assistant for better market analysis.
+The goal is not to replace traders but to create an intelligent assistant that improves trading discipline and analysis.

 ---